jbuckner/DoubleMetaphoneSwift/README.md

 print("Secondary: \(secondary)")  // Secondary: HLRL
 ```

-The default length of the returned calculations is 4 characters long, but can be customized:
+The default maximum length of the returned calculations is 4 characters long, but can be customized:
 ```swift
 let doubleMeta = DoubleMetaphoneSwift(maxLength: 8)